Jenna Dewan: 33andOut Productions

 Along with friends Reid Carolin, Adam Martingano, Brett Rodriguez and Channing Tatum, Dewan started a production company called 33andOut Productions.
 Their first production is a documentary called Earth Made of Glass that follows Rwandan President Paul Kagame and genocide survivor Jean-Pierre Sagahutu.
 It premiered at the 2010 Tribeca Film Festival.
 Dewan and Tatum collaborated in a YouTube Premium/Starz television series Step Up, where they executive produced together.

 Personal life

 In 2006, Dewan started dating actor Channing Tatum after meeting on the set of their film Step Up.
 They married on July 11, 2009, in Malibu, California.
-They have one daughter, born in 2013.
+They have one daughter, named Everly Elizabeth Maiselle Tatum born on May 31, 2013.
 On April 2, 2018, the couple announced that they were separating.
 Six months later, Dewan filed for divorce from Tatum.
 Their divorce was finalized in November 2019.

 In October 2018, it was confirmed that Dewan was in a relationship with actor Steve Kazee.
 In February 2020, she and Kazee announced their engagement.
-They have one son, born in 2020.

-Dewan is an animal rights activist and a vegan.
-PETA declared her to be one of three "Sexiest Vegans" of 2017.
+Their first child, a son named Callum Michael Rebel Kazee was born on March 6, 2020.
+On January 17, 2024 it was confirmed via Dewan's Instagram that she and Kazee were expecting their second child.
+Their daughter, Rhiannon Lee Kathryn Kazee, was born on June 14, 2024.